kenanigans/kend_scripting/README.md

 # kend_scripting
-This is my project folder for some personal computing scripts (AppleScript, bash, JavaScript, Batch, and Virtual Basic)
+This is my project folder for some personal computing scripts (AppleScript, bash, JavaScript, Batch, and Virtual Basic, and Automator workflows)